How to setup a ticket bot

 Open command

-• Disable /open command: the /open command allows users to open a new ticket, if you don't want to use this method to open tickets, you can disable it and opt for a ticket button instead.
+• Disable /open command: The /open command allows users to open a new ticket.
+If you don't want to use this method to open tickets, you can disable it and opt for a ticket button instead.

 • Channel category: The channel category to create tickets within.